-- Weekday and Shabbat t'filah (worship) and other worship services

-- Shabbat programming

-- Experiences in nature
+- Weekday and Shabbat t'filah (worship) and other worship services - Shabbat programming - Experiences in nature - Israeli staff and Israel education and programs

-- Israel education and programs - Siyum L'Yom (closing of the day) and Lilah Tov (good night) rituals - Incorporating Jewish content and values into our programmatic areas, i.e. Arts, Athletics, Waterfront, Adventure, and Music - Tochnit Erev (Evening Programs) - Tzrif B'Yachad (Bunk Bonding) - Song Sessions and other musical programming - Emphasis on relationship building among campers, staff, and faculty, and creating a Kehillah Kedosha (sacred community) - Staff Orientation and Training - Singing HaMotzi and Birkat HaMazon blessings before and after meals - Social Justice programming and projects - Visits to significant Jewish sites during off-site trips - Tutoring of B'nai Mitzvah students by faculty to prepare them for this important life cycle event
+- Siyum L'Yom (closing of the day) and Lilah Tov (good night) rituals - Incorporating Jewish content and values into our programmatic areas, i.e. Arts, Athletics, Waterfront, Adventure, and Music - Tochnit Erev (Evening Programs) - S'morning Camp Harlam morning pep rally, which includes learning Hebrew words from our Tzofim (Israeli Scouts) - Song Sessions and other musical programming - Emphasis on relationship building among campers, staff, and faculty, and creating a Kehillah Kedosha (sacred community) - Staff Orientation and Training - Singing HaMotzi and Birkat HaMazon blessings before and after meals - Social Justice programming and projects - Visits to significant Jewish sites during off-site trips - Presence of Jewish Life Advisors and Faculty clergy, educators and youth professionals from our URJ Congregations - Tutoring of B'nai Mitzvah students by faculty to prepare them for this important life cycle event

-Our campers and staff members enjoy a connection to Reform Judaism and the Jewish community throughout each and every day they are at camp.
+Our campers and staff members enjoy a connection to Reform Judaism and the Jewish community throughout eachday they are at camp.
 At times, this is because of something that is being explicitly said or done, but just as often it's because of what we're able to do effectively to create a Jewish community that is, simply, always Jewish.
 At camp, we are truly living Jewishly - on "Jewish time" (i.e., celebrating Shabbat in an immersive way) and by Jewish values (i.e., our weekly Tikkun Middot - Values).
 The intentional and planned moments of Jewish connection are woven seamlessly throughout the program.
-We value the advantage of presenting Jewish role models and educators to our campers in all forms, including having more than 40 rabbis, cantors, and educators with us as members of our faculty teams that work at camp for 2-week rotations, as well as our staff members, who are also empowered to be Jewish role models.
+We value the advantage of presenting Jewish role models and educators to our campers in all forms, including having more than 40 rabbis, cantors, and educators with us as members of our faculty teams that work at camp, as well as our staff members, who are also empowered to be Jewish role models.